viniciusffj/amazing-co/README.md

 * A node can't be deleted, only the entire tree by deleting the company
 * Can not change root node's parent
 * Can not move a node from one company's tree to another company's tree
+* Can not change a node to be a child of one of its current children.
+To do that, an extra step of first moving the current child is needed

 ## Developing